munyite001/munyite001/README.md

 ### About Me
 I'm Emmanuel, a passionate Software Developer based in Nairobi, Kenya.
 With a strong focus on creating intuitive and user-friendly web experiences, I enjoy turning ideas into reality through code.

-- 🌐 Skilled in HTML5, CSS3, and JavaScript, with a keen eye for design and aesthetics.
+- 🌐 Skilled in web development technologies, with a keen eye for design and aesthetics.
-- ⚡️ Currently expanding my skill set with React.js to build dynamic and interactive web applications.
+- ⚡️ Currently expanding my skill set with React.js and django to build dynamic and interactive web applications.
-- 🔭 Working on personal projects using Vanilla JavaScript to strengthen my foundational knowledge.
+- 🔭 Working on personal projects to solidify my learning.
-- 🎓 Graduated with a degree in Computer Science, gaining a solid understanding of algorithms and problem-solving.
+- 🎓 Graduating with a diploma in IT(December), gaining a solid understanding of algorithms and problem-solving.
+- 🎓 Graduating from ALX software Engineering bootcamp this june.
-- 👯 Seeking opportunities to collaborate on exciting Python projects that have a positive impact.
+- 👯 Seeking opportunities to collaborate on exciting projects that have a positive impact.
 - 💬 Let's discuss anything tech-related!
 I'm always open to sharing knowledge and learning from others.
 - 📫 Reach me at emunyite@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/munyite).